src-d/blog/content/post/gld.md

 digests them because it is based on ngram hashing instead, and hence we considered switching to that algorithm.
 We did not for the following reasons:

-1. The memory consumption is substantially higher, link to the comment, 200 MB.
+1. The memory consumption is higher, about [200 MB](https://github.com/google/licenseclassifier/blob/master/classifier.go#L188).
-2. Algorithmically sophisticated database preprocessing and lack of documentation.
+2. Non-trivial database preprocessing and lack of high-level documentation.
+3. Slower performance on single licenses.
 3. It appeared that 95% of the cases could be resolved by simple split heuristics.

 After all, we found that since it is very cheap to query a text, we could make a few split assumptions